Skip to navigation Skip to content

 Do not finalise a claim when the:

-• periodic payments are continuing into the future, and
+• periodic payments are continuing, and

 • CAP continues to be paid to the customer and/or their partner, or a Low Income Health Care Card (LIC) is current